dsuyu1/fedapt/README.md

-# FeDAPT: Federated Domain-Adaptive Tuning for Security Applications
+# Federated Domain-Adaptive Tuning for Security Applications

 Notebooks run on Colab (GPU) — or on-prem once the cluster is available.
 This repo is the source of truth for code; large artifacts (corpus, adapters,